 Our vision and aims for our pupils:

-The children will be taught the academic and life skills to be able to achieve their potential in a nurturing Christian environment; with this resilience and courage they will learn to be caring towards others, know that all people should be equal and aim to be custodians of the wider world.
+The children will be taught the academic and life skills to be able to achieve their potential in a nurturing Christian environment; with this resilience and courage they will learn to be respectful and caring towards others, advocate that all people should be equal and aim to be custodians of the wider world.

 The Government set out this definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014: “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”